lifeBalance/camagru/README/docker_lamp.md

-# A LAMP stack
+# The LAMP stack
-A [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack is one of the most common software stacks for many of the web's most popular applications.
+The [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack is one of the most common [software stacks](https://en.wikipedia.org/wiki/Solution_stack) for building web applications.
 Each letter in the acronym stands for one of its four open-source building blocks:

 * [Linux](https://en.wikipedia.org/wiki/LAMP_(software_bundle)#Linux) for the operating system.
 * [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) HTTP Server
 * [MySQL](https://en.wikipedia.org/wiki/MySQL) for the relational database management system
 * [PHP](https://en.wikipedia.org/wiki/PHP).

 > Nowadays LAMP refers to a generic software stack model where its components are largely interchangeable.
-For example, [MariaDB](https://mariadb.org/) instead of MySQL, and [Python](https://www.python.org/) instead of PHP.
+For example, [MariaDB](https://mariadb.org/) instead of MySQL, and [Python](https://www.python.org/) (or even [Perl](https://www.perl.org/)) instead of PHP.

 <img src="./images/stack.jpg" height="250" />

 # Setting up a LAMP Docker container
-The point of using a [Docker container](https://www.docker.com/resources/what-container/) is to avoid issues at deployment.
+I chose [Docker container](https://www.docker.com/resources/what-container/) to avoid issues at deployment (actually evaluation).
 In other words, to avoid incidents when we move our Web app from our **development machine** to the **server**.

 > Let's assume **Docker** is already **installed** in our development machine.